aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

 - ``transformer_layer_cls``: The module class of transformer layers

 - ``num_microbatches``: Number of pipeline microbatchs

+- ``virtual_pipeline_size``: Virtual pipeline size if greater than 1 we will use the interleaved pipeline schedule.

 - ``output_loss_value_spec``:
       The ``output_loss_value_spec`` value can be specified to disambiguate